 Artificial intelligence (AI) and machine learning (ML) are emerging technologies that may benefit transport network operators by increasing the degree of automation, the operating efficiency and the flexibility of transport network operation and resource utilization.
 Work on AI/ML is ongoing in many other organizations with whom we collaborate, we should provide analysis and guidance on the applicability of AI/ML to the transport network for use in SG15 and in other organizations.
 There are two broadly distinct aspects to this work: the potential benefits AI/ML technologies might provide to the transport network; and the support (i.e., the interfaces) that those applications may need from the transport network.

-As compute and storage capabilities evolve, they may impact network architecture and that should be studied.
+As compute and storage capabilities evolve, they may impact network architecture and that should be studied (e.g., a distributed SDN controller, data centre connectivity, the use of computing hardware to flexibly provide network functions such as forwarding and adaptation).

 The continued evolution of transport networks and the services they support such as, the Internet, IMT-2020/5G, datacentre-based services, and higher definition video, have resulted in drastic changes in the demands placed on transport networks.
 The services supported by the transport network are critical to modern society; as a key component of society's infrastructure the security of the transport network is an important consideration.
 Transport networks need to continuously evolve to meet these changing demands and provide a converged transport network.
 This rapidly evolving situation led us to recognise the need for a coordination and communication activity among the involved Questions (primarily Questions 2, 6, 10, 11, 12, 13, and 14/15) in order to avoid duplication of work and facilitate the most efficient completion of the work.
 Also, a standardization work plan for new optical transport network activities (the optical transport networks and technology standardization work plan, OTNT SWP) needs to be maintained.
 In addition, some general aspects such as terminology, need to be captured.

-The following major Recommendations, in force at the time of approval of his Question, fall under its responsibility: G.800, G.803, G.805, G.809, G.807, G.872, G.8310, G.7701, G.7702, G.8010/Y.1306, G.8080/Y.1304, G.8081/Y.1353, G.8110/Y.1370, G.8110.1/Y.1370.1 and I.326.
+The following major Recommendations, in force at the time of approval of his Question, fall under its responsibility: G.800, G.803, G.805, G.809, G.807, G.872, G.8310, G.7701, G.7702, G.7703, G.8010/Y.1306, G.8110/Y.1370, G.8110.1/Y.1370.1 and I.326.

 K.2 Question